-When the first chill comes – even when it was long overdue like this year, when we were on delightful late-summer borrowed time for weeks, when we know we cannot complain, even then, when it comes – some of us get a little weird.
+When the first chill comes – even when, like this year, it was long overdue, when we were on delightful late-summer borrowed time for weeks, when we know we cannot in good conscience complain, even then, when it comes – some of us get a little weird.

 It doesn’t help that Daylight Savings Time is a bandit, stealing our beloved long afternoons, darkening our golden evenings into night.
-It always takes longer than I think it should, to both figure it out and to adjust, the sudden disruption bringing both a vague upset and a constant yearning: for light, for warmth, for comfort.
+It always takes longer than I think it should to both figure it out and to adjust, the sudden disruption bringing both a vague upset and a constant yearning for light, for warmth, for comfort.
 And when the first chill does settle in, and the days get short and cold, there is an unease, a grief even, that also seems to settle in like a too-heavy blanket.
-Sometimes it even covers our faces, makes it hard to breathe.
+Sometimes it even covers our faces, making it hard to breathe.

-Just beyond that old front door, still today, are little stone buildings built into the hill, set in the hill on the way down to the river.
+Just beyond that old front door, still today, are little stone buildings built into the hill on the way down to the river.
 They’re mostly hidden from view, but you can find them if you know where to look.
-They’re empty and obsolete now, their wood doors nailed on tight to keep the raccoons out, but once they served as cool storehouses for kitchen stock: cellars for roots, houses for meat to cure, spots where a frigid and sparkling spring could keep the cow’s milk cold.
+They’re empty and obsolete now, their wood doors nailed on tight to keep the raccoons out, but once they served as cool storehouses for kitchen stock: cellars for roots, meat to cure, spots where a frigid and sparkling spring could keep the cow’s milk cold.

-So I’m thinking today, now that we’re feeling the first chill, now that we’ve turned the clocks back and all of a sudden it’s dark so early, about that feeling, all of us who might find themselves privately “off”, sad, struggling.
+So I’m thinking today, now that we’re feeling the first chill, now that we’ve turned the clocks back and all of a sudden it’s dark so early, about that feeling, all of us who might find themselves privately “off”.
+Maybe even sad and struggling.

-Because you were sure that by fall, certainly, you would be settled, done with school, done with treatment.
-That you would know by now what to do, or that it would surely by now be over.
+Because you were sure that by fall, certainly by then, you would be settled, done with school, done with treatment.
+That you would know by now what to do, or that by now it would surely be over.
 Because you’re still afraid or sad and yet another season of afraid or sad makes you worry that all the seasons will be this way, forever, and you will never, ever feel any better than you feel now.
 Because only you know how and that you’ve lost the money, the job, the house, the marriage.
 Or how completely you have lost your way.

 I think that maybe the shudder we feel with the first chill, the weight of that heavy blanket, the disruption of our rhythmic ease are the products of generations of wise women before us.
-Maybe it is the work of our ancestor women, waking us up in the nick of time, making sure we do the work we must.
+Maybe it is the work of our ancestor women, waking us up in the nick of time, making sure what needs to happen happens.

 Take stock, they tell us; it is time.
 We know this – we have always known this – not through heady scientific weather predictions, or elaborate man-made traditions of time adjustment.
-We know this in our bones, by the way our bodies respond and have always responded to the most primitive of measures: the angle of the sun, the chill in the air, the rhythm of our beings as part of the perfect rhythm of nature.
+We know this in our bones, by the visceral way our bodies respond to the most primitive of measures: the angle of the sun, the chill in the air, the rhythm of our beings as part of the perfect rhythm of nature.

 Now is the time, they advise us kindly, to pay attention.
 Go and see what remains in the dark corners of hidden little houses built into hills; only you know where to look.
-See what is still there from last season, and what is gone forever, stolen by nighttime bandits.
-What is good and can nourish you and what is rotten and does not serve you.
+See what is still there from last season, and what is gone forever.
+Acknowledge what has been stolen by nighttime bandits.
+Account for what is good and nourishes you and what is rotten and will not help you survive the coming season.
 What needs to be replaced with new stock.
 There is a long winter ahead and there is much work still to be done.
-But neither the shudder nor the cold will kill you, unless you do not pay attention to it, and do not seek refuge.
+But neither the shudder nor the cold will kill you, unless you do not pay attention to it.
 We are here to be sure that you do.